ds300/derivablejs/README.md

 The other key benefit over streams is that there is no need to clean up after yourself when the derivation structure changes or you no longer need a particular derivation branch.
 No memory leaks!
 This is simple to the max, and it makes the library practical to use on its own rather than as part of a framework.

-All this isn't to say that streams and channels are bad (callback chains tend to be, though), just different.
+All this isn't to say that streams and channels are bad, just different.
 Events are discrete in time, state is continuous.
 Stop conflating the two and use Havelock for your state!

 ### Tradeoffs